khalidkaram22/khalidkaram22-/README.md

 ---

 ## 🔹 About Me
-- 🎓 Computer Science student, final year at MTI University
+- 🎓 Computer Science graduate from MTI University
 - 💻 Passionate about **mobile apps, AI, and software engineering**
 - 🎨 Graphic designer with a focus on **UI/UX** and **YouTube thumbnails**